ShadowDraco/frolics-chaos/README.md

     - much more responsive than the ruby "Double jumper" because this is a safety feature!!
     However, it is lacking in freedom, only for use in the caves :)
     - Remember to toggle off your AFK mine enchant when not in use to delete the blocks
+    - now saves from lava and water above and around the player
   <br><br>

   - added *stats* for sapphires, rubies, silk-touched spawners, etc (more to come)!!